 Perform the actual data migration

-Once the tools are ready, we will work with the IT representative to either train them to use the tools themselves or have our professional service team perform remote logins at scheduled time periods to perform the data migration as well as monitor the system for any issues during and post migration.
+Once the tools are ready, we will work with the IT representative to either train them to use the tools themselves or have our professional migration service team perform remote logins at scheduled time periods to perform the data migration as well as monitor the system for any issues during and post migration.

 - Key deliverable from Evolphin: Automated tools & scripts for data migration, if engaged Evolphin professional service to perform remote login to do the data migration